Purdue-CS193/homework-0-venkatesh7076/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# Suhesh Venkatesh First CS193 Homework
+- I like how CS 193 has no final or exams in general.
+- I appreciate them for showing me how to use these essential tools so that I can succeed at Purdue and in the workplace.
+- The instructors are super chill.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for